mongodb/terraform-provider-mongodbatlas/website/docs/d/database_user.html.markdown

 * `id` - The database user's name.
 * `roles` - List of user’s roles and the databases / collections on which the roles apply.
 A role allows the user to perform particular actions on the specified database.
 A role on the admin database can include privileges that apply to the other databases as well.
 See [Roles](#roles) below for more details.
+* `x509_type` - X.509 method by which the provided username is authenticated.

 ### Roles